huoww07/Bioinformatics-for-RNA-Seq/lessons/01_Setup.md

 srun: job 55918493 queued and waiting for resources
 ```
 If wait times are very long, you can try a different partitions by adding, e.g. `-p interactive` before bash.
+You can press `Ctrl-C` to cancel your request and try again with different options, e.g.:
 ```
 [whuo01@login001 ~]$ srun --pty -t 3:00:00  --mem 16G  -N 1 -n 4 -p interactive bash
 [whuo01@pcomp45 ~]$
 ```

-The success is indicated by the change of environment name after your username.
+The success is indicated by the change of node name after your username.
 Here it was changed from `login001` to `pcomp45`.
 This is an indication that you may proceed to the next step.
 Note: If you go through this workshop in multiple steps, you will have to rerun this step each time you log in.